maxvfischer/DIY-CNC-machine/README.md

 ![rails_main_frame_17](./images/build/frame/rails_main_frame_17.jpg)

-#### Assemble upper and lower frames
+### Assemble upper and lower frames

-The frames were interlocked using the longer 717 mm M8 threaded rods, (10mm, 20mm, 2mm) washers and M8 lock nuts.
+The two frames were assembled using the longer 717 mm M8 threaded rods, (10mm, 20mm, 2mm) washers and M8 lock nuts.

 The profiles were first placed in their correct place and clamps were used to keep the profiles aligned.
-I used jointed spanner to lock everything in place, but you can also use two socket wrenches.
+I used two jointed spanners (one one each side) to lock everything in place, but you can also use two socket wrenches.
 Just make sure that the bits fit into the drilled holes.

 ![assemble_frames_1](./images/build/frame/assemble_frames_1.jpg)